DX51D+Z vs DX51D+ZF:Composition, Heat Treatment, Properties, and Applications

 Criterion DX51D+Z DX51D+ZF

-Weldability Moderate (fume caution) Better (less fume, consistent welds)
+Weldability Moderate (zinc fume caution) Better (less fume, consistent welds)

 Cost Lower Slightly higher